sarahamer13/reading-notes/Reading1-201.md

 *What is a Variable and why are they important in JavaScript?*

 - Variables are containers that store values.
-- They are important because they are a necessary to do anything interesting in programming.
-If values couldn't change, then you couldn't do anything dynamic, like personalize a greeting message or change an image displayed in an image gallery.
+- They are important because they are a necessary to do anything in programming.
+If variables couldn't change, then everything will look the same thing

+*What Elements does a “typical” website include?*

+Some elements are:

+- Title
+- Header
+- Main
+- Body

+## Things I want to know more about

+I would like to know more styling tricks